jondeandres/erc-image.el/README.md

 Or `(require 'erc-image)` and  `M-x customize-option erc-modules RET`

 This plugin subscribes to hooks `erc-insert-modify-hook` and `erc-send-modify-hook` to download and show images.
-In this early version it's doing this synchronously.